JeanGuilhem/P.S.P/README.md

 See the Quickstart for how to get going immediately, or read on for more info.

+This project was realized as part of my internship at [7LieuesTechnologies](http://www.7lieues.net)

 ## Prerequisites

 Python >= 3.6